 Schools and Camps Have a Duty to Keep Your Child Reasonably Safe

 Accidents and injuries usually occur due to improper supervision, negligent supervision, and failure to perform background checks and fully investigate teachers and counselors.
 Serious injuries like broken bones, spinal cord injury, traumatic brain injury, and death may occur in the school, on field trips, or on playgrounds if teachers and supervisors do not monitor children closely.
-School science labs and wood shops can be particularly hazardous to students who are not supervised properly, or if the school has failed to provide proper safety equipment like safety goggles, eye washes, and burn blankets.
-Preschool age children are at a risk of choking and suffocation if they are not supervised or if classroom games and toys have small parts and pieces.
+Playground equipment at schools and parks accounts for 76% of all playground injuries each year.
+School science labs and wood shops are also particularly hazardous to students who are not supervised properly, or if the school has failed to provide proper safety equipment like safety goggles, eyewashes, and burn blankets.
+Preschool-age children are at risk of choking and suffocation if they are not supervised or if classroom games and toys have small parts and pieces.

 Another cause of school and camp injuries is defective or poorly designed playground equipment, like jungle gyms lacking guardrails, loose or broken parts, improperly secured equipment, rusted parts, sharp edges, or improper protective surfaces under equipment in case of a fall.
 When children attend camps they may participate in potentially hazardous activities like horseback riding, canoeing, boating, hiking, tubing, rafting, and archery.
 A lack of supervision, improper training, and misuse or lack of safety equipment like helmets and life jackets could end with catastrophic injuries and death.

-Other Common Causes of Injuries at Camps and Schools Include:
+Common Causes of Injuries at Camps and Schools